KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 * The algorithm is hard coded after some colour values.
 This means:
    * Would probably have a hard time at nigt, in fog, rain, but most of all snow! (and ofc in sandstorms on the highway in Dubai;)
    * Collapses where there is no lane markings over a long period of time, and no contrasts dividing the two lanes.
 This is typically urban roads and country roads.
-   * It is porbably overfittef to the data availabe in this project
+   * It is porbably overfitted to the data availabe in this project
    * It is sensitive to shadows+sunlight, over a long stretch that would be a problem.
 * A problem with the method of only front camera mounted like this is when the sun hits right in the lens.
 The algorithm would collapse totally
 * You would also have problem while changing road lanes (has no logic for this), algorithm would collapse.